inclavare-containers/rats-rs/examples/cert-app/README.md

         --no-privkey/-k               Set to enable key pairs generation in rats-rs --add-claim/-C key:val        Add a user-defined custom claims --attester/-a value           Set the type of quote attester.
-(Should be one of: auto, sgx-ecdsa, tdx) --log-level/-l                Set the log level.
+(Should be one of: coco, auto, sgx-ecdsa, tdx.
+Default: auto)
+        --log-level/-l                Set the log level.
 (Should be one of: off, error, warn, info, debug, trace.
 Default: error)
         --help/-h                     Show the usage
 ```